Random936/cse115a-food-recall-notifier/README.md

 Saves a JSON file at default AppDataDirectory named "server_status.json".

+ClientAPI is basically the file with the functions to serialize the data into classes.
+I've made two classes in the ClientAPI file.
+MainPage.xaml is where the calls happen.

 Once the app is opened, it takes the file, and compares it to the new data that is used from ClientAPI, basically a "get" but for the website.
 Then it takes the product_descriptions not in the old file, and uses it to make the notification content.